Skip to main content

 Verdict

-• Choose fastCRW when you want a Firecrawl-compatible API, a lighter deployment model, and a cloud path for quick adoption.
+• Choose fastCRW when you want a Firecrawl-compatible API, higher measured recall, and a single-binary deployment instead of a Python plus Playwright stack.

 Operational Difference